Staying safer using public Wi-Fi

 A semi-open network requires you to enter a password and so they tend to be more secure than an open public Wi-Fi network.

 On public Wi-Fi, it's possible that other users might be able to see what you do online.
-However, if you stick to using public Wi-Fi for web browsing and looking up basic information, and never enter any personal details at all, it's unlikely you'll be at any risk.
+However, if you stick to using public Wi-Fi for web browsing and looking up basic information, and never log in to sites or enter any personal details at all, it's unlikely you'll be at any risk.

 Here's a table that shows some things that are safe, and very unsafe, to do while connected to a public Wi-Fi network.